-PO9 No example provided.
-Development maintains, contributes to or provides for a street layout that provides an efficient and legible movement network with high levels of connectivity within and external to the site by: a. facilitating increased active transport with a focus on safety and amenity for pedestrians and cyclists; b. providing street blocks with a maximum walkable perimeter of 600m; C. providing a variety of street block sizes to facilitate a range of intensity and scale in built form; d. reducing street block sizes as they approach an activity focus. (e.g. centre, neighbourhood hub, train station, community activity, public open space); e. facilitating possible future connections to adjoining sites for roads, green linkages and other essential infrastructure.
-Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
-PO10 No example provided.
+Development maintains, contributes to or provides for a street layout that provides an efficient and legible movement network with high levels of connectivity within and external to the site by:

+facilitating increased active transport with a focus on safety and amenity for pedestrians and cyclists;

+l a b. providing street blocks with a maximum walkable perimeter of 600m; C. providing a variety of street block sizes to facilitate a range of intensity and scale in built form; d. reducing street block sizes as they approach an activity focus. (e.g. centre, neighbourhood hub, train station, community activity, public open space); e. facilitating possible future connections to adjoining sites for roads, green linkages and other essential infrastructure. e - Refer to Planning scheme policy - Neighbourhood design uidance on how to achieve compliance with this outcome.
+PO1 0 No example provided.
 Street layouts create convenient and highly permeable movement networks between lower and higher order roads, whilst not adversely affecting the safety and function of the higher order road.
 PO11 No example provided.
-Cul-de-sacs or dead end streets are not proposed unless: a. topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; b. there are no appropriate alternative solutions; C. the cul-de-sac or dead end street will facilitate future connections to adjoining land or development.
-Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
-PO12 No example provided.
-Where cul-de-sacs are proposed:
+Cul-de-sacs or dead end streets are not proposed unless: 56. a. topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; a. b. topography or other physical barriers exist to the continuance of the street network or vehicle topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; b. c. topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; there are no appropriate alternative solutions; the cul-de-sac or dead end street will facilitate future connections to adjoining land or b. c. topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; there are no appropriate alternative solutions; the cul-de-sac or dead end street will facilitate future connections to adjoining land or development. - Refer to Planning scheme policy - Neighbourhood design uidance on how to achieve compliance with this outcome.
+No example provided. b. c.
+Note for g topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; there are no appropriate alternative solutions; the cul-de-sac or dead end street will facilitate future connections to adjoining land or development. - Refer to Planning scheme policy - Neighbourhood design uidance on how to achieve compliance with this outcome.
+No example provided. b. c.
+Note for g topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; there are no appropriate alternative solutions; the cul-de-sac or dead end street will facilitate future connections to adjoining land or development. - Refer to Planning scheme policy - Neighbourhood design uidance on how to achieve compliance with this outcome.
+No example provided.

-- a. head must be visible from the entry point; - are to be no longer than 50 metres in length; b. - C. emergency access can be achieved under circumstances where entry via the carriageway may be compromised.
+- b. are to be no longer than 50 metres in length; - c. emergency access can be achieved under circumstances where entry via the carriageway may be compromised.